wsydney76/craft4-ddev-starter/README.md

 ### Sample content

 * Add some images (min 1200 px wide).
 Some starter images (copyright: Pixabay) are included.
+* More example images can be downloaded from Unsplash via `ddev craft main/seed/create-images [number]`.
+If it doesn't time out...
 * Run `ddev craft main/init` (or `php craft main/init` if not on DDEV)

 ## System